 Yotel, New York City

-About five minutes from Times Square, neon-clad Yotel appears ready to blast off on a space mission.
+About five minutes from Times Square, neon-clad Yotel appears ready to blast off from New York on a space mission.

 Across the hotels’ abundant common areas, there’s fast Wi-Fi; an open-plan cafe that doubles as an unofficial co-working space; a dedicated floor for meetings, project launches and conferences; and the largest outdoor hotel terrace in the city for after-work drinks.